rhwy/AspNet5Mvc6TalksCode/README.md

 on Windows.

-I'll try to keep all the projects here up to date with the last KRE, but feel free to PR me if I missed something, if you want to complete a demo or add a new one.
+I'll try to keep all the projects here up to date with the last DNX runtime, but feel free to PR me if I missed something, if you want to complete a demo or add a new one.

 # Current Projects